ayuthmang/MemoryX/README.md

 # MemoryX

-A memory library for .net application for helps you accesing Windows' API such as `WriteProcessMemory` or `ReadProcessMemory` in simplest way.
+The memory library for .net application that helps you accesing Windows' API such as `WriteProcessMemory` or `ReadProcessMemory` in simplest way.

 ## Functions